UyKerad/UyKerad.github.io/README.md

 ## 1. Contributions
 **A (Project idea).**
+    - Final project idea on using Random Forest was brainstormed by Alexander Cui.
+Rest of the team agreed on the idea.
 **B (Dataset Curation and Preprocessing).**
+    - Dataset was found by Darek Yu.
+Rest of the team agreed on utilizing the dataset.
 **C (Data Exploration and Summary Statistics).**
     - First Data Exploration on Court Surface v.s.
 Upset Rate was done by Darek Yu.
 **D (ML Algorithm Design/Development).**
     - Feature Engineering and the new columns generated was done by Darek Yu.
 **E (ML Algorithm Training and Test Data Analysis).**
 **F (Visualization, Result Analysis, Conclusion).**
 **G (Final Tutorial Report Creation).**